I Got Quarantine Fit And Lived to Tell the Tale

 I also really really learned the value of rest.
 Understanding my body’s limits is one thing, but knowing when to take a day off, especially off-schedule on the workout calendar, became vital.
 I feel more confident, more resilient, and more like myself.

 4. Social significance

 With social distancing effectively making my 20 minute commute to my boyfriend a long distance relationship, we decided to get quarantine fit together.
 My partner and I have been working hard to motivate each other and keep each other accountable for the workout we said we would do.
-We also started a plank and push up challenge with each other (which we do over video chat sometimes, my push-ups are embarrassing to watch) in the spirit of taking it further.
+We also started a plank and push up exercise challenge with each other (which we do over video chat sometimes, my push-ups are embarrassing to watch) in the spirit of taking it further.
 It’s been a fun way to keep things interesting and have a common goal of feeling super hot for when we can one day go to the beach together.
 This experiment has been a great confidence building practice for both of us.
 We notice each other’s results a lot sooner than we notice our own, and it’s been interesting to try to see ourselves in the same lens our partner does.
 It’s definitely brought us closer together while keeping a minimum of 6 feet apart.